Many trails take months to travel from end to end, leading you to deal with all types of poor weather conditions.

 Choose a Lower Route

-If you are heading out, choose to follow lower and less exposed routes.
+If you are heading out, follow lower and less exposed routes.
 Valleys and other areas offer more wind protection than ridge tops.

 Final Thoughts on Hiking Out in Winds

 Hiking in high winds can be dangerous if you’re not prepared.
-Be sure to wear proper clothing and be aware of your surroundings at all times.
+Be sure to wear proper clothing and always be aware of your surroundings.

 If possible, hike with a partner and follow lower routes when possible.
-By following these tips, you can help make your hike a safe and enjoyable experience.
+Following these tips can help make your hike a safe and enjoyable experience.

 Have any other actionable tips for hiking in high winds?
 Let us know below!